Tinnitus: symptom or disease and how it’s both

 - Other medical problems including high blood pressure, cardiovascular disease, anemia and diabetes

-In some cases, tinnitus is reduced when the underlying cause of the condition is treated.
+In many cases, tinnitus is reduced when the underlying cause of the condition is treated.

 In other cases, tinnitus is so chronic and debilitating it can cause other health problems including stress, anxiety, insomnia, depression and even thoughts of suicide.
 While it isn’t curable, it can be managed, even in these extreme situations.

-Additionally, several hearing aid manufacturers, such as Oticon, have developed hearing solutions with tinnitus relief features which are to be used in tandem with tinnitus management programs.
+Additionally, several hearing aid manufacturers, such as Oticon, have developed hearing solutions with tinnitus relief features to be used in tandem with tinnitus management programs.

-Whether you consider tinnitus a symptom of a larger issue or something isolated, it needs to be evaluated by a hearing care professional and other medical professionals to determine if there is something causing it and how to best treat it.
+Whether you suspect your tinnitus is a symptom of a larger issue or something isolated, it needs to be evaluated by a hearing care professional and other medical professionals to determine if there is something causing it and how to best treat it.
 The first step is to seek treatment from an ear, nose and throat (ENT) physician or hearing healthcare professional who specializes in the diagnosis and treatment of tinnitus.
 In the meantime, avoid substances such as alcohol, smoking and drinking caffeinated beverages, which can exacerbate your condition.
-Try to get plenty of rest and relaxation.
+Get plenty of rest and relaxation.
 Finally, it’s also important to maintain a positive outlook and find a support group with people who understand what you are dealing with.